unifyai/orchestra/orchestra/db/README.md

 ## Google Cloud Infrastructure (GCP)

-Both databases (orchestra and orchestra-staging) live in GCP within the [dev](https://console.cloud.google.com/sql/instances/dev/overview?project=saas-368716) and [staging](https://console.cloud.google.com/sql/instances/staging/overview?project=saas-368716) SQL Servers respectively.
+Managed deployments use Google Cloud SQL for the primary databases.
+Exact instance names, projects, and access paths vary by environment and are maintained outside this repo.

 ## Sync staging DB (GCP)

-The staging db is synced with the production database once per week.
-If you need to sync the latests updates, you can run [this Cloud Run Job](https://console.cloud.google.com/run/jobs/details/europe-west1/orchestra-staging-sync/executions?project=saas-368716) manually.
+The staging database is periodically synchronized from production.
+If you need a fresh sync in a managed environment, use the corresponding deployment job or operational runbook for your environment.

 ## Initial Credit Grant